Mpox is an uncommon infection caused by the mpox virus.

 - touching clothing, bedding or towels used by someone with the mpox rash or scabs

-- the coughs or sneezes of a person with mpox when they're very close to you
+- coughs or sneezes of a person with mpox when they're very close to you

-If you've been identified as a close contact of someone who has mpox, you'll be contacted by health professionals.
+If you are identified as a close contact of someone who has mpox, you'll be contacted by healthcare professionals.

 Symptoms of mpox

-It usually takes between 5 and 21 days for the first symptoms to appear.
+It usually takes between 5 and 21 days for the first symptoms of mpox to appear.

 - a high temperature (38.5 degrees Celsius or higher)